 The Load Window is used for loading tables from an external location (e.g. disk or URL) into TOPCAT.
-It is obtained using the Load Table button () in the Control Window toolbar or File menu.
+It is obtained using the Load Table button ( ) in the Control Window toolbar or File menu.

-This dialogue allows you to specify a new table to open in several different ways, described below.
+This dialogue allows you to specify a new table to open in a number of different ways, described below.
 If you perform a successful load using any of these options, a new entry or entries will be added into the Table List in the Control Window, which you can then use in the usual ways.
 If you choose a location which can't be turned into a table (for instance because the file doesn't exist), a window will pop up telling you what went wrong.
-If you get an OutofMemoryError while loading a table, you will have to run TOPCAT with more memory, as described in Section 10.2.2 or use the -disk flag described in Section 10.1.
+The panel at the bottom of the window displays progress for tables currently loading; it is used to show progress for tables loaded from other sources too, for instance received via SAMP or specified on the command line.